Pengrey/SRC/SRC/Project 1/Report.md

 ```

 ##### Established connetions
-This rule is used to accept established and related connections.
+This rule is used to accept established and related connections, which have been previously initiated.
 ```sql
 # Accept estabelished
 set firewall name ESTABLISHED rule 1 description "Accept Established-Related Connections"